racoutinho/ImageClassification-CNN/README.md

-### Jupyter Notebook demonstrating the implementation of a multi-class classification convolution neural net model for flowers prediction.
+# Jupyter Notebook demonstrating the implementation of a convolution neural net model for multi-class classification of flowers dataset.

 Libraries: